- Rate Movie[Total: 4 Average: 3]

 |Budget: $20 million||Financed by: Universal|

 Endless Love opened against two other 80’s remakes — RoboCop and About Last Night and saw direct competition from the disaster Winter’s Tale.
 It came in below expectations with $13,307,125 — placing #5 for the frame led by The LEGO Movie in its second weekend.
-Endless Love was incredibly front loaded and sank 70.2% in its second weekend to $3,967,520 and tumbled another 61.5% in its third frame to $1,526,780 and promptly lost most of its theater count.
-The remake closed its domestic run after only five weeks with a total of $23,438,250 below the 1981 movie’s $31.1 million gross).
+Endless Love was incredibly front loaded and sank 70.2% in its second weekend to $3,967,520 and plummeted 61.5% in its third frame to $1,526,780 and promptly lost most of its theater count.
+The domestic run closed after only five weeks with $23,438,250 (below the 1981 movie’s $31.1 million gross).

 Universal saw the picture post terrible numbers in every offshore market to a total of just $11,279,923.
 The worldwide cume was $34.7M and the studio would see returned about $19M after theaters take their percentage of the gross — far below global P&A expenses and the theatrical receipts would leave the budget in the red.